Search:

 Nestled in a mountain pass, this hut sits on a hill just 20 meters above the frigid and crystal clear waters of the Lac Louvie.
 The mountains rise steeply at both of its flanks, creating a mountainous picture frame for the hut and its outstanding backdrop, the glacier-clad Grand Combin Massif.

-There is no phone signal at the hut.
-Walk along the small ridge toward a radio tower and you will get one bar of signal, but Claudia, hut warden at Cabane de Louvie, will let you know tomorrow’s weather.
-This is a place to slow down and enjoy the serenity of the mountains.
+There is no phone signal at the hut, so people tend to be present.
+Walk along the small ridge toward the radio tower and you will get one bar of signal, but Claudia, hut warden at Cabane de Louvie, will let you know tomorrow’s weather.
 Sit around and enjoy the simple family style dinner.
-Sure, the dining room will be loud but that’s all part of the fun.
-We’re here to hike with new friends amid fantastic peaks, and they’re all here for you!
+Sure, the dining room will be loud but that’s all part of the community fun.
+We’re here to hike with new friends and fantastic peaks, and they’re all here for you!

 Cabane de Prafleuri